DIGITALIS Overview Information

 Some tetracyclines include demeclocycline (Declomycin), minocycline (Minocin), and tetracycline (Achromycin).

-- Stimulant laxatives interacts with DIGITALIS
+- Stimulant laxatives interacts with FOXGLOVE

 Digitalis can affect the heart.
 The heart uses potassium.
 Laxatives called stimulant laxatives can decrease potassium levels in the body.
 Low potassium levels can increase the chance of side effects from digitalis.